How to Save Money on Medical School Textbooks in 2026

 10. Ask the librarian

 Most US medical school libraries license institutional access to UpToDate, AccessMedicine (McGraw-Hill), and ClinicalKey (Elsevier).
 These are textbook databases worth $4,000+/year that students access free.
 Before buying any reference textbook, check whether it's already in your library's digital collection.
+AccessMedicine alone includes Harrison's Principles of Internal Medicine, Goodman & Gilman's Pharmacology, and CURRENT Diagnosis & Treatment series — books that retail for $300+ combined.

 How Book Shop Now fits in

 We stock 5,800+ medical and nursing textbooks sourced direct from US publishers.
-Every product page lists ISBN, edition, publisher, and pages so you can verify before buying.
-Browse our Medical Books, Nursing Books, and Test Prep & Review collections.
+Every product page lists ISBN, edition, publisher, and page count so you can verify before buying.
+We don't sell international editions as US editions, and we don't sell loose-leaf as bound.
+Browse:

 Are international editions legal in the US?